sdtarso/almanax-bonuses/README.md

 # Alamnax Bonuses

-Simples craeler crawler to fetch every alamanax bonuses days and serve into a file
+Simples crawler to fetch every alamanax bonuses days and serve into a file

 ## How to Run